alvaro-cuesta/lambda-musika/README.md

 ## Usage

-A Musika script is just regular JS program:
+A Musika script is just a regular JS script:

 - interpreted client side
 - that returns a function `t => [l, r]`